 3. Fibrotic phase

-- The inflammatory exudates are converted into extensive alveolar duct and interstitial fibrosis.
+The inflammatory exudates are converted into an extensive alveolar duct and interstitial fibrosis.
 Intimal fibrosis of pulmonary vessels leads to progressive vascular occlusion and pulmonary hypertension.

 Diagnostic Evaluation of ARDS

-Therefore, evaluation a patient suspected to have ARDS is aimed at:
+Therefore, evaluating a patient suspected to have ARDS is aimed at:

-- Identifying specific causes of ARDS especially that amenable to treatment.
+- Identifying specific causes of ARDS, especially those amenable to treatment

 1. Excluding other similar conditions